-This campout is the first opportunity for 4th-grade and 5th-grade Webelos to learn the difference between Boy Scouts and Cub Scouts.
-It is a weekend trip that introduces them to Boy Scout camping & using the Patrol Method, in a boy-led outdoor adventure, supervised by adult leaders, and with parents nearby.
+This campout is the first opportunity for 4th-grade and 5th-grade Webelos to learn the difference between Scouts BSA and Cub Scouts.
+It is a weekend trip that introduces them to Scouts BSA camping & using the Patrol Method, in a scout-led outdoor adventure, supervised by adult leaders, and with parents nearby.
 This weekend event gives the Webelos Scout a taste of a little more independence and self-reliance than in Cub Scouts.
 This program will help the Webelos to get their Arrow of Light and will also help them to cross over to Boy Scouts.

-For Parents we will have an Orientation to Boy Scouts session, Youth Protection Training, Boy Scout Camping Gear introduction, and other fun activities.
+For Parents we will have an Orientation to Scouts BSA session, Youth Protection Training, Scouts BSA Camping Gear introduction, and other fun activities.

 What is the Patrol Method?

-The patrol method is the way Boy Scouts organize that gives them an experience in group living, working, and fun – it places responsibility on young shoulders and teaches boys how to accept it.
+The patrol method is the way Scouts BSA organize gives them an experience in group living, working, and fun – it places responsibility on young shoulders and teaches boys how to accept it.

 WHAT TO BRING